New Westminster Soccer Club – Return to Play Plan (Currently in Phase2)

 NWSC – Return to Play – Emergency Response

-- In the event that first aid is required to be administered during an activity, our NWSC technical leads attending to the injured individual must first put on a mask and gloves.
+- In the event that first aid is required to be administered during an activity, our NWSC volunteers attending to the injured individual must first put on a mask and gloves.

-- From a safe distance (2m), coaches will assess the seriousness of the injured player through a series Q & A’s.
+- From a safe distance (2m),or while wearing a mask, coaches will assess the seriousness of the injured player through a series Q & A’s.

 - If the player is able to move freely, they will be asked to rest in their designated area until they are able to return to play.